Odfjellmanuel/Odfjellmanuel/README.md

 - 👋 Hi, I’m @Odfjellmanuel
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Programming and also shytype :)
 - 🌱 I’m currently learning XML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+Odfjell Manuel on facebook🫶🏼

 <!---
 Odfjellmanuel/Odfjellmanuel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.